Local Government Act 1958: End of the review process

 The Local Government (Termination of Reviews) Act 1967 (c.
-18) brought an end to the review process established by the 1958 act.
+18) was an act of the Parliament of the United Kingdom which brought an end to the review process established by the 1958 act.

-The 1967 Act dissolved the two local government commissions, and ended the duty of county councils to review council areas.
+The 1967 act dissolved the two local government commissions, and ended the duty of county councils to review council areas.

 No report, proposals or notification made by the commissions or councils was to be carried into effect, if submitted after the beginning of 1963 by the Welsh commission, 10 February 1966 in the case of the English commission and 31 August 1966 by the county councils.

 In the meantime, a Royal Commission on Local Government, (usually known as the Redcliffe-Maud Commission) had been appointed on 31 May 1966 to "consider the structure of Local Government in England, outside Greater London... and to make recommendations for authorities and boundaries, and for functions and their division....
 The work of the Royal Commission led to a fundamental reorganisation of local councils in 1974 by the Local Government Act 1972.

+Subsequent developments

+Section 58(2) of, and schedule 9 to, the act, together with words in section 56(1) and parts of schedule 8, were repealed by section 1 of, and part XI of the schedule to, the Statute Law (Repeals) Act 1974, which came into force on 27 June 1974.

+Part I, schedule 1, and in Schedule 8, paragraphs 3–10 and 12–14, and in paragraph 35 the words " 1,", " 6," and " 17,", were repealed by section 1(1) of, and part VIII of the schedule to, the Statute Law (Repeals) Act 1975, which came into force on 13 March 1975.